ultimate guide to buying china tiles

 How to choose good-quality tiles?

 Undoubtedly, quality is a key consideration for all buyers, regardless of price.
-Even if you are looking for the cheapest tiles, you will expect an acceptable level of quality.
+Even if you are sourcing budget tiles, you will expect an acceptable level of quality and consistency.
 Right?

 Water absorption rate: